 The Security Department is the centralized reporting authority for the Middlebury Institute.
-All members of the Middlebury Institute community are encouraged to report criminal incidents to the Security Department, the security manager, or a Campus Security Authority (as designated above) for inclusion in the Clery Act crime statistics.
+All members of the Middlebury Institute community are encouraged to report criminal incidents to the Security Department, the security manager, or a Campus Security Authority (as designated on page 11) for inclusion in the Clery Act crime statistics.